kush458/cpen441-similarPaths/README.md

 # CPEN441Prototype
-Mid-fidel prototype of degree planner based an alternate conceptual model
+Mid-fidel prototype of degree planner based on an alternate conceptual model

 ## Install